Critical Mission, Strong Values

 The needs of our students and community are central to all we do.

-- Add new 3+1 and hybrid 2+2 academic partnership agreements to reach a total of twenty baccalaureate program options by June, 2013.
+- Add five new 3+1 and/or enhanced 2+2 academic partnership agreements to reach a total of twenty-five College of DuPage baccalaureate options, while also strengthening our 3+1 approaches through focused recruitment and retention efforts.

-- Develop and implement professional development programs that enhance employees' effectiveness and capabilities in supporting the goals and tasks of the College.
+- Develop and implement professional development programs that enhance employees' effectiveness and capabilities in supporting the goals and tasks of the College including building and enhancing leaderships' skills through the establishment of a Leadership Academy.

 College of DuPage